mwr666/protoDEV-coreXY/README.md

     (if your printer likes jumping all over the room when printing, lowering the center of gravity near ground can compensate the "heavy mass" running in XY directions at top of printer pulling the lighter lower part of system )
- * 12V system printing up to 220mm/s and accleration at 3500mm/s2 (on 24V theoretical >375mm/s)
+ * 12V system speed up to 220mm/s and acceleration at 3500mm/s2
+ * 24V system speed up to 375mm/s and acceleration at 4500mm/s2
  * all of non-printed parts was selected to be worldwide availabe and have resonable price to quality ratio.

 --------------------------------------------------------------------------------------------